Non-Markovian random walks with memory lapses: Bernoulli sequences with random dependence

+where $-1 < \mu < 1$ and $l >0$ is a \emph{constant transient time}, that plays the following correlation rule: For $i<<l$, the \emph{past effect} is not too intense, while for $i>>l$ it does.
+In \cite{HK} the authors also discuss several applications.

+The second case was called elephant random walk (ERW) and has been introduced in \cite{ST}.
+In the ERW it is supposed that the elephant remembers its full history and chooses its next step as follows.
+First, it selects randomly a step from the past, and then, with probability $p \in [0,1]$, it repeats what it did at the remembered time, whereas with the complementary probability $1 - p$, it makes a step in the opposite direction.
+In this respect, the probability of $i$-step of ERW in a BSRD version is given by

+where $p \in [0,1]$ and $\{Y_i\}$ are i.i.d. with parameter $\lambda \in [0.1]$.
+For the BSRD in \eqref{ERW}, a memory lapse will be an interval of consecutive steps for which the elephant does not look to the history of steps.
+That is, it makes the step independently of its past.

+As noted in \cite{BB}, the original ERW (that is $\lambda=1$ in \eqref{ERW}) can be represented by a generalized Polya-type urn.
+In fact, classical asymptotic results can be obtained by using different mathematical approaches (for details, see \cite{Ber,Ku}).

+In a different framework, a generalized binomial distribution was proposed by Drezner and Farnum \cite{DF}.
+It is given by

+where $0\le \beta \le 1$ and $p=\P(X_1=1)$ is the initial probability.
+In \cite{BHW} it was studied a model for which each $i$-th individual makes up his mind about whether to adopt decision A ($X_i=1$) or B ($X_i=0$).
+The model is related to Example \ref{ex3} below and can be defined by same conditional probabilities \eqref{epi0}.
+The formulation was given as a generalization of the Polya urn, that is, if $\beta=1$ the conditional probabilities \eqref{epi0} define a Polya urn process.

+In this sense, in Gonz\'alez-Navarrete and Lambert \cite{GL} it was introduced an urn process with the property of memory lapses.
+The relation between dependent Bernoulli sequences and P\'olya-type urn processes is discussed therein.
+We refer the book of Mahmoud \cite{Mah} for details about the theory of P\'olya urns, to Baur and Bertoin \cite{BB} for its connection with the ERW, and to Janson \cite{Janson} for a general theory about convergence of P\'olya urn models.

+{Let us now state a simple technical result that allows us to obtain finite-dimensional laws $\P(X_1, \cdots ,X_n)$, for all $n \geq 1$ and then check the existence of the BSRD as a stochastic process.
+Consider a BSRD $\{X_i, 1\le i \le n\}$, as in Definition \ref{def1}.
+Using independence of $Y_i$ and $S_i$ combined with definition \ref{ourProb} we have}

-Then, if $\lambda_i = 0$ for all $i\ge 1$ ($\lambda_i \equiv 0$), the BSRD has the same probability measure than independent Poisson trials, with probability of success $P_i(0)$.
-Moreover, if $\lambda_i \equiv 1$, the BSRD belongs in the class of dependent Bernoulli trials defined in \eqref{Yu2}. \end{propo}
+In other words, if $\lambda_i \equiv 0$ ($\lambda_i = 0$ for all $i\ge 1$), the BSRD has the same probability measure than independent Bernoulli trials, with probability of success $P^*_i(0)$.
+In particular, if $P^*_i(0)=1/2$, we obtain the well-known simple symmetric random walk.
+Instead, if $\lambda_i \equiv 1$, the BSRD correspond to the embedded dependent trials defined in \eqref{Yu2}.